risc0/risc0-foundry-template/README.md

 Your new project consists of:

 - a [zkVM program] (written in Rust), which specifies a computation that will be proven;
-- a [app contract] (written in Solidity), which receives the response;
+- a [app contract] (written in Solidity), which uses the proven results;
-- a [guest interface] (written in Rust), which lets you define how to parse and serialize the guest input and calldata so that the [RISC Zero zkVM] can integrate with your contract.
+- a [publisher] which makes proving requests to [Bonsai] and posts the proof to Ethereum.
+  We provide an example implementation, but your dApp interface or application servers could act as the publisher.

 ### Run the Tests